pen-lang/homebrew-pen/README.md

 # homebrew-pen

-Homebrew tap for Pen programming language
+Homebrew tap for the Pen programming language

 ## License